Birth Date from Death Date Calculator

 The Birth Date from Death Date Calculator works backward from a death date and age at death to estimate the date of birth.
 That is useful in genealogy, historical research, memorial writing, and record reconstruction when a direct birth record is missing.

-If you need a quick reverse-age check for an obituary, cemetery record, or family-history note, the page gives you the date and lifespan summary in one place.
+If you need a quick reverse-age check for an obituary, cemetery record, or family-history note, the page gives you the date and lifespan summary together in the same result.

 Records often give a death date and age but not a birth date.
 Working backward by hand is easy to get wrong once month lengths and leap years are involved, so this calculator saves time and reduces arithmetic mistakes when you are reconstructing a lifespan.